 In Language of Listening® this is called naming STRENGTHs.
 It might sound something like, “You created a picture for Grandma and put it in the mail special for her today.
 That was kind and thoughtful.”

 Or, “You took 5 toys to the playground and shared them with other kids.
 That was hard for you, but you did it anyway.
 Powerful!”

 Strengths always come from the child’s actions, which means your praise is never empty praise, but based on observation and facts.

 STRENGTHs will help your child discover his or her inner greatness.
 Every child is filled with kindness and thoughtfulness; it’s only a matter of helping them recognize it.

 10 Day Acts of Kindness Challenge

-Then each day we picked one act of kindness idea for kids.
-Right off the bat he started calling them “the cards to help our friends.”
+Each day we picked one act of kindness idea.
+Right away, he started calling them “the cards to help our friends.”